 Illumination® is a real-time application dependency map that visualizes communications between workloads and applications.
 It delivers insights on the connectivity within data centers and cloud environments and is the basis for building and testing security segmentation policies.

-Illumination takes live telemetry data provided by Virtual Enforcement Nodes to visually display traffic flows between applications and workloads and the processes that comprise them.
+Illumination application dependency mapping takes live telemetry data provided by Virtual Enforcement Nodes to visually display traffic flows between applications and workloads and the processes that comprise them.
 It baselines an application’s connectivity so that security teams can enforce segmentation policies for their organization’s applications and detect anomalous behavior.

 With vulnerability maps, you can overlay an application dependency map with third-party vulnerability scan data—allowing security teams to see a live map that demonstrates the highest severity vulnerabilities on each workload and the level of exposure of those vulnerabilities.
 These insights can be used to prioritize patching, and if no patch is available, Policy Generator can be used to build segmentation policies that act as compensating controls for unpatched vulnerabilities.